mit-pkir/beyond-rubrics/modules/next steps/_posts/2000-01-01-Next-Steps.md

 ### Related Assessment Projects to Explore:

-- [The Open Portfolio Project](https://makered.org/opp/overview/){:target="_blank"}: This collaboration between Maker Ed and Indiana University’s Creativity Labs aims to develop a common framework for documenting, sharing and assessing learning through portfolios.
+- [The Open Portfolio Project](https://makered.org/opp/overview/){:target="_blank"}: This collaboration between Maker Ed and Indiana University’s Creativity Labs aims to develop a common framework for documenting, sharing, and assessing learning through portfolios.

 - [MetaRubric](https://playful.mit.edu/projects/metarubric/){:target="_blank"}: This playful learning experience is designed to show how complex, and even fun, assessment can be.
 You will create a creative project and a rubric with colleagues while discussing how you might best design rubrics to assess creative, original projects.